membrane-io/docs/src/content/docs/features/state.md

 Note that the entire JS heap is persistent, not just `state`.
 The reason we use `state` is because each deploy (i.e. code change) creates a new ES Module, so this object serves as a convenient way to pass data from one version to the next.
-Technically you could use `globalThis`, but this is not recommended since it's also accesible by NPM dependencies and our IDE provides tooling to conveniently inspect `state`
+Technically you could use `globalThis`, but this is not recommended since it's also accesible by NPM dependencies and our IDE provides tooling to conveniently inspect `state`.

 In most cases Membrane will generate typing information for `state` based on usage.
 For example, from the code above, we will automatically infer the type of `state` to be: